 As with any physical activity, form plays a big part.

-To begin with, incorrect posture and hanging on your partner with a loosie-goosie frame will make even a petite follower feel heavy.
-It’s almost impossible for him to lead without the use of force.
+To begin with, incorrect posture and hanging on your partner will make even a petite follower feel heavy.
+It’s almost impossible for him to lead without using force.

 Some things that can go wrong with posture are: